-The steamer Holmwood was sunk near the Chatham Islands by a German raider.
+The steamer Holmwood was sunk near the Chatham Islands by German raiders (warships disguised as merchant vessels).
 All passengers and crew were taken prisoner.

 Evening Post, 2 Dec 1940, p 9